finos/common-domain-model/documentation/source/event-model.rst

 Event Model
 -----------

-**The CDM event model provides data structures to represent the trade lifecycle events of financial transactions**.
-A trade moves from one state to another as the result of *state transition* events initiated by one or both trading parties, by external factors or by contractual terms such as maturity.
+**The CDM event model provides data structures to represent the lifecycle events of financial transactions**.
+A lifecycle event occurs when a transaction goes through a *state transition* initiated by one or both trading parties, by contractual terms or by external factors.
 For example, the execution of the trade is the initial event which results in the state of an executed trade.
 Subsequently, one party might initiate an allocation, both parties might initiate an amendment to a contractual agreement, or a default by an underlying entity on a Credit Default Swap would trigger a settlement according to defined protection terms.

 Examples of lifecycle events supported by the CDM Event Model include the following: